-Finnish elevator manufacturer KONE has unveiled a new hoisting technology that will enable elevators to travel heights of one kilometer – twice the distance than currently possible.
-The new development implies that the Burj Khalifa will not remain the world’s tallest building for very long.
+Finnish elevator manufacturer KONE has unveiled a new hoisting technology that will enable elevators to travel twice the distance currently in use.
+The new development implies that the Burj Khalifa will not remain the tallest building for very long.
 The Burj, towering at 828 meters, has the longest elevator travel distance at 504 meters.
 KONE promises to double that.

 Join us for more after the break.

-Currently, the fastest elevator in the world, supplied by Toshiba, is installed in Taipei 101, rising at 33.7 mph, it takes the passenger from ground to roof in half a minute.
-Even that surpasses the speed of the Burj Khalifa's Otis Elevator, which travels at a mere 22 mph, still third on the list.
-At 828 meters tall, the Burj Khalifa would still be nearly 300 meters shy (equivalent to the height of The Shard) of the elevator journey that this new technology proposes.
-This advanced vertical transportation will allow building ever-taller skyscrapers to become even more feasible.
+The fastest elevator in the world, supplied by Toshiba, is installed in Taipei 101, rising at 33.7 mph, it takes the passenger from ground to roof in half a minute.
+Even that surpasses the speed of the Burj Khalifa's Otis Elevator travels at a mere 22 mph, still third on the list.
+At 828 meters tall, the Burj Khalifa would still be about 300 meters shy (about the height of The Shard) of the elevator journey and building that this new technology proposes.
+In making vertical transportation more accessible, building ever-taller skyscrapers becomes more feasible.

-UltraRope, the new hoisting technology developed by KONE, will replace the conventional steel rope used for lifting with one that is developed with a carbon fiber core and a high-friction coating.
-This rope is extremely light, reducing energy consumption in high-rise buildings as well as reducing the weight of its moving components, such as the hoisting ropes, compensating ropes, counterweight, elevator car, and passenger load.
-This means, at 800 meters, the weight of the moving masses using KONE UltraRope is a fraction of the weight accumulated with the conventional steel rope.
+The new hoisting technology developed by KONE called UltraRope replaces the conventional steel rope used for lifting with one that is developed with a carbon fiber core and a high-friction coating.
+The rope is extremely light, reducing energy consumption in high-rise buidlings, as it also reduces the weight of the moving components including the hoisting ropes, compensating ropes, counterweight, elevator car, and passenger load.
+At 800 meters, the weight of the moving masses using KONE UltraRope is a fraction of the weight accumulate with the conventional steel rope.

 The carbon fiber rope has a number of other advantages.
-KONE says that since "carbon fiber resonates at a completely different frequency to steel and most other building materials,” elevator downtime caused by building sway will be reduced.
-In addition, the rope will have twice the lifetime as steel rope, requiring less maintenance and thereby reduces material waste and environmental impact.
+KONE says that since "carbon fiber resonates at a completely different frequency to steel and most other building materials" elevator downtime caused by building sway will be reduced.
+In addition, the rope has twice the lifetime as steel rope, requires less maintainence and thereby reduces its material waste and environmental impact.